Titansmasher/TapTitans-Optimiser/README.md

   - Clone save
   - Edit save (not save from game file)
   - Persist saves between sessions
   - Write save to file (maybe?
 I have concerns over this app being used as a modding tool)

- - Floating "Chat heads" to open app from ingame
-  - Sample code found here: http://androidsrc.net/facebook-chat-like-floating-chat-heads/

- - Styling, so much styling (Accepting offers to help with this after initial release)
-  - Icons
-  - Themes
-  - Animations
-  - Layout
-  - Rotation